nsolerieu/stuff/README.md

 - .txt and .md view to make it more palatable
 - Get rid of jquery
 - Highlight with special character in string
-- Find a better name
+- Find a better name (For consideration: shtuff, Labb, Grange, Saak ??)

 ---